nickserv/danamccurdy.com/music_production.md

 ## Live Performances
 - Circle of One - solo percussion and electronics (Good Shepherd Lutheran Church, Weehawken, NJ)
 - Codanceco (modern dance company) - live performance of a dance score by composer Scott Killian.
-- Jane Ira Bloom – collaborations for sax and electronics, including performances with the NY State Council of the Arts New Music Network in 1985.
+- [Jane Ira Bloom](http://www.janeirabloom.com/) – collaborations for sax and electronics, including performances with the NY State Council of the Arts New Music Network in 1985
-- None of the Above (improvisational/experimental rock band) – various performances in New York and Toronto night clubs.
+- None of the Above (improvisational/experimental rock band) – various performances in New York and Toronto night clubs
 - Ear Food (synthesizer duo featuring original music by Dana McCurdy and Brian Flahive) – various performances and workshops in the NY metropolitan area, including Columbia University, WKCR, the Museum of Natural History, and the Ear Inn

 ## Other Production Credits